 Sell Your Gold for Gold Coins?

 As the dollar remains weak and the stock market trades precariously on its highs, investors may indulge in bullion coins as a safe, and potentially profitable, haven.
 Gold coins have remained strong draws for investment portfolio fodder, especially as a hedge against inflation.
 Before one leaps into precious metal coinage, however, the risks need evaluating.
 One’s specific interests play a factor as well, either exclusively investor-oriented or strictly collector-based.

 A Balanced Gold Portfolio

-Gold bullion and coinage is a significant part of the heavily traded commodities market.
+Gold bullion and coinage are a significant part of the heavily traded commodities market.
 As such, they are subject to price swings contingent upon global mining, minting, and trading activity.
 Those swings can be dramatic, thus coins should be a component of a balanced portfolio, rather than the lone ingredient.
 Like any other investment vehicle, gold coins should be steadily purchased over time (dollar cost averaging).
 This is to avoid going “all in” at the top and risk a painful ride down if/when prices drop.

 Gold Collector Coins

 Gold bullion and collector-grade coins are available in a variety of offerings, with much inherent value coming under preference.
 Though gold coins have obvious (and subtle) stylistic nuances country-to-country, a 1 Troy Ounce gold coin is essentially equal to another 1 Troy Ounce gold coin from purely a precious metal investor’s perspective.
-For numismatist and collectors, design aesthetics will be a primary factor in which coins to acquire.
+For numismatists and collectors, design aesthetics will be a primary factor in which coins to acquire.

 Arm Yourself with Information & Deal with Trusted Vendors